 The bnx2id daemon requires mknod and sh shell, which are standard on any regular server.
-For iSCSI boot using NetXtreme II offload support, binaries for mknod and sh need to be bundled into an initrd image.

 Installing Open iSCSI User Applications

 Install and run the open-iscsi programs, iscsid and iscsiadm, from the Broadcom distributed open-iscsi packages.
 See "Packaging" on page 67 for details.
 Before you can install the Broadcom iSCSI-supported packages, remove all pre-installed open-iscsi packages.